v3lip/simplUpld/README.md

 # Secure File Upload System

 A robust, secure, and user-friendly file upload system with chunk-based uploads, user management, and sharing capabilities.
+With **some** bugs/features.

 ## Features